Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 A glimmering bolt of magical energy shoots forth from your weapon, blowing away everything in its path.
 Make a Focus attack against each creature in a 5 foot wide by 120 foot long line.
 If you hit, apply 6 + Presence stacks of unstable.

 If you have at least 4 stacks of arcane exposure, the elemental energy bounces off of walls and other solid barriers rather than being absorbed by it.
-Whenever the line hits a barrier, it bounces off at the same angle it came in at, until it has travelled a total of 120 feet.
+Whenever the line hits a barrier, it bounces off at the same angle it came in at, until it has travelled a total of 24 tiles.
 You may hit the same creature multiple times with this effect.

 ### Essence Burst